bradd07/TeleportRequest/README.md

 - /tpaccept - Accept a teleport request that someone has sent you
 - /tpdeny - Deny a teleport request that someone has sent you
 - /tpdelay - Set the amount of time in seconds that a player needs to wait (without moving) before teleporting.
 (TeleportRequest.admin)
+  * Note, this can also be done in the config.yml

 # Permissions